codewars/docs/content/authoring/kata/create-first-kata.md

 Solving more kata to gain more experience can help one significantly in the following aspects:

 - Getting more experienced will help you *understand* how hard your kata is, so that you can tune your kata to your desire easily.
 - As you train more, you tend to know what the most efficient solution for a kata is.
-This is crucial to performance and golf katas: you don't want to make a performance kata when you can only write sub-par solutions!
+This is crucial to performance and golf kata: you don't want to make a performance kata when you can only write sub-par solutions!
 You'll get pwned hard by veterans ;-)
 - Actually encountering kata issues and looking at comment sections will let you understand the common issues people will raise.
 Learn from history and don't make the same mistake again!
 - Looking at solutions (and more importantly, solution comment sections) will give you insight to what constitutes good practice
 - It also allows you to see how others write their tests.
 Writing good tests is **hard**, especially if your kata is also hard.